google/briolette/docs/design/explainers/technical_overview.md

 When a double spend is detected,
 - the TTC linkability signature pseudonym is extracted from token
   - this confirms the same double spender created the fork
-- the same is extracted from the NAC of the doubler spender's ticket
+- the same is extracted from the NAC of the double spender's ticket
 - the revocation group numbers are pulled from the ticket
   - and all tickets known issued at the same time
 - the revocation groups are pushed into a new state epoch for wallets